|Malaga wine growing regions|

 Traditional sweet dessert wines in the DO Málaga are made from the Pedro Ximénez and Moscatel white grape varieties.
 These are found in three areas: La Axarquia, Montes de Malaga, and Zona Norte (the hills north of Antequera).

-Malaga sweet desert wines produced mainly from the Pedro Ximénez and Moscatel grape in La Axarquia, Montes de Malaga, Zona Norte and Manilva.More >
+The traditional Malaga sweet desert wines (DO Malaga) are produced mainly from the Pedro Ximénez and Moscatel grape varieties - the Moscatel de Alejandría, and Moscatel Morisco.

 The DOs of Malaga and Sierra de Malaga cover similar geographical regions, but are distinguished by the different types of wines produced, as described above.
 This means that sweet Malaga wines are made in the areas of La Axarquia, Montes de Malaga and Zona Norte, but so are other types of wine under the DO Sierra de Malaga (commonly known as the Serrania de Ronda.)